-Looking for a list list the best eBook reader apps for Ubuntu & Linux Mint?
+Looking for a list of the best eBook reader apps for Ubuntu, Linux Mint and other distros?
 Well, you’ve turned to the right page!

 To read ePub eBooks on Ubuntu you will need to install a dedicated eBook reader app, like the ones we list below.

 All of the ebook reader apps we feature are capable clients, but there are a couple of standout ones we recommend in particular.